michaeljfazio/ripple-stats-collector/README.md

 The script assumes the proxy service is running on the local machine on port 1234 but can be overridden using the "--proxy=<url>" option passed to the collect.py script.

-Run the script then follows:
+Running the script then follows:

 ```bash
 ./collect.py --proxy=http://localhost:1234